Another 10% discount for everyone? Let Vincent do better.

 • Ready-to-use web and mobile apps.

-• Receipt scanning tech for offline data capture.
+• Receipt scanning and card linking for offline data capture.

 Disadvantages:

-• Support and bug resolution may incur extra costs.
+• Support and bug resolution may carry extra cost.

 7. Open Loyalty